-Despite being featured in Japan’s most popular art piece, The Great Wave off Kanagawa, Kanagawa prefecture gets lumped together with Tokyo all too often.
+Despite being featured in Japan’s most famous art piece, The Great Wave off Kanagawa, Kanagawa prefecture gets lumped together with Tokyo all too often.
 This is possibly due to how close it is to Tokyo.
-That being said, Kanagawa is its own area with plenty of fun places to visit in the winter months.
+That being said, Kanagawa has plenty of fun places to visit in winter!

 Of course, much like Tokyo, Kanagawa has attractions like illuminations and Christmas markets.
 However, today, let’s talk about places to visit in Kanagawa that are only enhanced in the cold winter months.

-Hakone is one of the most popular places for a day trip or weekend trip in Kanagawa.
+Hakone is one of Kanagawa’s most popular places for a day or weekend trip.
 This town sits in an active volcanic area with attractions like the volcanic valley, shrines, and museums.
 However, the real reason many people visit this place in winter is simple–onsens (hot springs).
-The town has 17 officially recognized onsens peppered around the area along with many traditional Japanese inns, or ryokan.
+The town has 17 officially recognized onsens peppered around the area and many traditional Japanese inns, or ryokan.

-The warm water, provided by the volcanic activity, gives a nice break from the cold winter weather and relaxation to all those looking for an escape from work.
+The warm water, provided by the volcanic activity, gives a nice break from the cold winter weather and relaxation to all looking to escape from work.
 These onsens provide a relaxing soak during the coldest season.

 Outdoor onsens, especially, are great as you can experience the winter cold, the snow cover on the nature outside the bath, and the warmth of the spring.
-Some even have an amazing view of Mt.
+Some even have a fantastic view of Mt.
 Fuji.

-If the nudity part of Japanese bath culture is a deterrent for you, there are also private onsens at the different ryokan, so you can experience beautiful scenery and a nice, hot bath with as many or as few people as you want.
+Suppose the nudity part of Japanese bath culture is a deterrent for you.
+In that case, there are also private onsens at the different ryokan, so you can experience beautiful scenery and a hot bath with as many or as few people as you want.

-Originally built in the Kamakura period (1185-1333), Odawara castle has a history over 600 years old.
-The castle has been through many changes over the years, especially between the time Toyotomi Hideyoshi awarded the castle to Tokugawa Ieyasu, his leading general.
+Initially built in the Kamakura period (1185-1333), Odawara Castle has over 600 years old history.
+The castle has been through many changes, especially since Toyotomi Hideyoshi awarded the castle to Tokugawa Ieyasu, his leading general.
 Despite surviving attacks and earthquakes, it has stood the test of time.

-Not only is it the best example of a castle in the Tokyo area; it’s also absolutely beautiful when it snows.
-The way the snow sits on the castle, combined with the lights displayed on it at night, is truly a sight anyone can enjoy, history buff or not.
+Not only is it the best example of a castle in the Tokyo area, but it’s also wonderful when it snows.
+The way the snow sits on the castle and the lights displayed at night is truly a sight anyone can enjoy, history buff or not.